GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ## Acknowledging Channel Packets {#channel-packet-acknowledgment}

-Clients that receive and decode packets on a multicast channel acknowledge those packets on the unicast connection using MC_ACK ({{channel-ack-frame}}) frames.
+A client acknowledges channel packets that it has received and processed by sending MC_ACK ({{channel-ack-frame}}) frames on the associated unicast connection.

 An MC_ACK frame acknowledges packets only in the packet number space of the channel identified by its Channel ID.